msa-em/nanocartography/03_derivations.md

 While each are simple consequences of the interface motion, a brief discussion of each is necessary to build upon more complex protocols.
-Electron tomography has matured into a powerful tool for a wide variety of fields, from biology to materials science (Hayashida et al., 2019, Hayashida and Malac, 2016, Lidke and Lidke, 2012).
+Electron tomography has matured into a powerful tool for a wide variety of fields, from biology to materials science {cite:p}`hayashida2019parameters, hayashida2016practical, lidke2012advances`.
 The high tilt requirement often provides limiting factors for technique including special holders, larger pole pieces, and narrow sample geometries.
 When performed correctly, tomography can be a useful tool to circumvent the